 The machine quickly reduced layer lines, but it couldn’t easily be used for the whole process.
 The dish would have to be replaced between polishing layers so grit wouldn’t be transferred to finer levels of polishing.

 While gluing some prints together, Amos noticed that 3D printed lenses became significantly clearer when coated in a viscous material like epoxy, and decided to dip the lenses in liquid resin and then post-cure them under UV light.
 The viscous resin filled layers and scratches, forming a completely smooth surface.

 Resin has a tendency to form bubbles when agitated, such as by dipping a lens, but these can be removed by turning the lens upside down over the resin tank and letting the resin gather and drain from the center.

 The layer of resin should be as thin as possible while still eliminating layer lines.
 The last remaining bubbles were pulled of with a syringe, and the lens was post-cured completely under a UV lamp before dipping the other side.

 Resin-dipped 3D printed lenses are extremely smooth, with clear and sharp surface reflections.
 This technique can be used for other SLA prints as well to give them an even smoother finish, although it does tend to reduce detail.

 The dipping process also alters focal length slightly, so Amos designed and printed a lens testing device.
 The device has screw threads that allow the lens to move closer and further from the imaging plane by turning the wheel, and experimentally check the focal distance of the lens.

-Is it possible to make lenses with multiple elements and more functionality?
+Is it possible to make 3D printed optics and lenses with multiple elements and more functionality?
 Try 3D printing your own lenses and lens tester, or a whole camera if you’re adventurous!